 - Hospital and ambulance services

-Not eligible: gym memberships, cosmetic surgery (unless medically required), over-the-counter vitamins, wellness programs.
+Not eligible: gym memberships, purely cosmetic surgery, over-the-counter vitamins, and general wellness programs.

 For the complete list, see HSA eligible expenses in Canada.
 For province-specific practitioner rules, see CRA medical expenses in Canada.